dagbdagb/APCnotes/README.md

 ```

 ## Firmware installation
 Do not jump major versions when installing firmware.
+Upgrade to the next major version after the one you have.
+I do not know for certain that any 6.x.y can be upgraded top 7.x.y.
+See releasenotes.
-- 5 -> 6 -> 7.
+- 5 -> 6 -> 7
 - 1 -> 2 -> 3

 Firmware can be installed via xmodem if something goes seriously wrong.
 See below.